The Biochemical Features of Tardigrades and Their Roles in Maintaining Cellular Functional Integrity

 Tardigrades are able to maintain the integrity of their genome and preserve their microscopic structure, which would both be severely jeopardized, especially in the face of harsh environmental conditions, if it were not for their latter essential adaptations.

 Tardigrades are well-known for their ability to enter a state of dormancy in response to life-threatening environmental conditions.
-While in this dormant phase, their metabolism is drastically reduced and they become inactive, enabling their survival during periods of deleterious conditions.
+While in this dormant phase, their is drastically reduced and they become inactive, enabling their survival during periods of deleterious conditions.
 Anhydrobiosis is the most commonly studied dormancy strategy, though it is only observed in Eutardigrades (one of two main tardigrade groups).
 The process entails the expulsion of up to 98% of the body’s water content over a few hours, causing the tardigrade to become completely desiccated and able to maintain a low metabolic rate.
 Studies in the late twentieth century established that tun formation, wherein the tardigrade contracts its permeable cuticles, is a key component of the success of anhydrobiosis (Crowe, 1972).

 Anhydrobiosis is not the only dormancy strategy pursued by tardigrades.
 In fact, tardigrades are the only family in the animal kingdom observed to undergo both quiescent and diapause forms of latency.
 Quiescence is exogenous; it is induced and concluded by external environmental factors, including temperature, salinity, and oxygen levels.
 It can occur at any stage of the life cycle (Bertolani, 2004).
 On the other hand, diapause is endogenous; it is induced by environmental factors but regulated and concluded by internal physiological mechanisms.
 It often follows seasonal, cyclical changes and, “in contrast to quiescence, does not automatically arrest with the termination of adverse conditions” (Bertolani, 2004).
 In tardigrades, quiescence takes the form of cryptobiosis while diapause is comprised of encystment (the formation of a protective cyst around the body), cyclomorphosis (seasonal changes in phenotype), and resting eggs (delayed hatching) (Guidetti and Rebecchi, 2011).
 Additionally, diapause and quiescence can occur either as individual processes or at the same time, as they are driven by separate mechanisms.